Cuprum77/OpenTag/software/README.md

 # Software Overview

-This project uses [Macless-Haystack](https://github.com/dchristl/macless-haystack).
+This project is based on and uses [Macless-Haystack](https://github.com/dchristl/macless-haystack).
 Follow their instructions to set up a server and use the keys you generate to view the location of your tags.
 The simplest setup is to run the server on a Raspberry Pi with Tailscale and use the [Macless-Haystack](https://github.com/dchristl/macless-haystack) Android app or web viewer for access.
 With Tailscale, you can use a hostname like `https://myrpi.tail12345.ts.net:6176/` as the server URL in those.
 To access the locations from your server, you simply need to connect the client device to the Tailnet.

 ---